Ephesians

 Introduction

-The letter to the Ephesians was written by the apostle Paul, most likely during his first Roman imprisonment around AD 60-62 (Acts 28:16-31).
-It is addressed to the saints "in Ephesus," though some of the earliest and best manuscripts omit the words "in Ephesus" from Ephesians 1:1, leading many scholars to believe the letter may have been a circular epistle intended for several churches in the province of Asia, with Ephesus as the primary recipient.
-Paul had spent nearly three years in Ephesus during his third missionary journey (Acts 19:10, Acts 20:31), and the church there held a special place in his ministry.
-The letter was likely carried by Tychicus (Ephesians 6:21-22), who also carried the letter to the Colossians (Colossians 4:7-8).
+The letter to the Ephesians was written by the apostle Paul, most likely during his first Roman imprisonment around AD 60–62 (Acts 28:16-31).
+It is addressed to the saints "in Ephesus," though some of the earliest manuscripts omit that phrase from Ephesians 1:1, suggesting that the letter may have circulated among several churches in the province of Asia, with Ephesus as the principal recipient.
+Paul had spent nearly three years there during his third missionary journey (Acts 19:10, Acts 20:31), and the church remained important to his ministry.
+The letter was carried by Tychicus (Ephesians 6:21-22), who also delivered the letter to the Colossians (Colossians 4:7-8).

-Ephesians is one of the most majestic and theologically rich letters in the New Testament.
-Its purpose is not to address a specific crisis or controversy (unlike Galatians or Corinthians) but to unfold the grand scope of God's eternal plan to unite all things in Christ and to build a new humanity -- Jew and Gentile together -- into one body, the church.
-The first half of the letter soars with praise and prayer as Paul lays out the heavenly blessings believers possess in Christ.
-The second half turns to practical exhortation, calling believers to walk in a manner worthy of their calling -- in unity, holiness, love, and spiritual warfare.
-Ephesians has been called the "crown of Paulinism" for the way it draws together the major themes of Paul's theology into a single, sweeping vision.
+Unlike Galatians or Corinthians, Ephesians addresses no particular crisis.
+Its purpose is to unfold God's plan to unite all things in Christ and to build a new humanity — Jew and Gentile together — into one body, the church.
+The first half is shaped by praise and prayer as Paul sets out the blessings believers possess in Christ.
+The second half turns to exhortation, calling them to walk in a manner worthy of their calling — in unity, holiness, love, and spiritual warfare.
+The letter brings together many of the central themes of Paul's theology in a single, coherent vision.

 Structure